Property insights: Cais do Sodré, Lisbon

 Reasonably close to the airport, this area is approximatively 20 minutes away by car in good traffic.
 Therefore, the neighborhood is one of the most connected parts of the city.

-When all of the night-time animation of Pink Street gets too much, the train station is your escape.
+When all of the night-time animation of Pink Street gets too much, the Cais do Sodré railway station is your escape.
 It leads directly to the glorious coastline of Lisbon and allows you to reach the best beaches in a matter of minutes.

-By day the Praça de São Paulo is another quiet, non-touristic plaza.
+By day the Praça de São Paulo is another quiet plaza that doesn’t attract too many tourists.
 At night, it becomes the focal point for socializing and drinking before people move onto the clubs of Pink Street.

 Photo by Pedro Ribeiro Simões via Flickr